Newsom to call special legislative session over gas prices

-SACRAMENTO, Calif. -- California Gov. Gavin Newsom said Friday he will call a special session of the state Legislature in December to pass a new tax on oil companies as punishment for what he calls “rank price gouging."
+SACRAMENTO, Calif. -- California Gov. Gavin Newsom said Friday he will call a special session of the state Legislature in December to pass a new tax on oil company profits to punish them for what he called “rank price gouging."

-Newsom told reporters on Friday that the special session will begin Dec.
-5 after all the votes have been counted from the November elections and newly elected lawmakers are sworn in.

-“This is just rank price gouging,” Newsom told reporters on Friday.
+Gas prices soared across the nation this summer because of high inflation, Russia's invasion of Ukraine and ongoing disruptions in the global supply chain.

+California has the second-highest gas tax in the country and other environmental rules that increase the cost of fuel in the nation's most populous state.
+Still, Newsom said there is “nothing to justify” a price difference of more than $2.50 per gallon between California's gas and prices in other states.

 “It's time to get serious.
-I'm sick of this.”
+I'm sick of this," Newsom said.
+“We've been too timid.”

-Kevin Slagle, vice president for the Western States Petroleum Association, said “a better use of the special session would be to take a hard look at decades of California energy policy and what they mean to consumers and our economy.”
+The oil industry has pointed to California's environmental laws and regulations to explain why the state routinely has higher gas prices than the rest of the country.
+Kevin Slagle, vice president of the Western States Petroleum Association, said Newsom and state lawmakers should “take a hard look at decades of California energy policy” instead of proposing a new tax.

-Several states chose to suspend their gas taxes during the price surge, including Maryland, New York and Georgia.
+Several states chose to suspend their gas taxes this summer, including Maryland, New York and Georgia.
 Newsom and his fellow Democrats that control the state Legislature refused to do that, opting instead to send $9.5 billion in rebates to taxpayers — which began showing up in bank accounts this week.

 It’s unclear how the tax Newsom is proposing would work.
 Newsom said he is still working out the details with legislative leaders, but on Friday said he wants the money to be “returned to taxpayers,” possibly by using money from the tax to pay for more rebates.